 FAQs

-Can I use different types of sausage for this recipe?
+Can I use other types of sausage in this Sausage and Potato Soup Recipe?

 Do I have to peel the potatoes?